Fast shipping (working days before 16.30 - live arrival guarantee)

 1 stick insect Australian stick insect (nymph) PSG9 for EUR 3.99.
 The sex of the nymphs is not visible yet.

 A few weeks old stick insects of the species Extatosoma tiaratum.
-This is also called the Australian flappentak, or English Macleays Spectre Stick Insect.
-The species has also received a number psg, psg 9.
+This is also called the Macleays Spectre Stick Insect.
+The species has also received the number psg 9.

 The stick insect is native to Australia and New Guinea and is very popular because of its unusual shapes and size.
-They look more like a cactus than on a branch.
+They look more like a cactus than a branch.
 They have spines and striking bulges on the legs.
 They are often stained brown, and occasionally there are also green varieties of this type available.
-In the pictures above you can see how beautiful they look like !!
+In the pictures above you can see how beautiful they are!

 What is striking is the large difference between males and females.
 The females are thick, prickly and 15 cm long.
 Males are just narrow with long wings, little spines and a length of about 12 to 13 cm.

 This walking stick is a peaceful animal.
 Because most stick insects are nocturnal, they will not show much movement during the day.
-In the evening you can see they do move, however, and food.
+In the evening you can see they do move and eat.

 This species eats several leaves like blackberry leaves, raspberry leaves, oak leaves, rose leaves, hazel and eucalyptus leaves.
-Blackberry leaves are always to be found in the winter.
+Blackberry leaves are easy found even in winter.
 Provide unsprayed food!

-The nymphs are raised with us with blackberry leaf, so we recommend using this type of blade for the nymph.
-You can also mix different leaves (which in any case blackberry) so they can get used to another type of blade.
+The nymphs are raised with us with blackberry leaf, so we recommend using these type of leaves for the nymph.
+You can also mix different leaves (but in any case blackberry) so they can get used to another type of blade.

 The temperature may vary between 20 ° C and 30 ° C. Room temperature is fine for these animals.

-As with all kinds of walking sticks, has this kind of a vessel required of at least 3 times the length of the animal high, wide and at least 2 times the length of the animal.
+As with all kinds of walking sticks, the sticks require a stay of at least 3 times the length of the animal high, wide and at least 2 times the length of the animal.
 For an adult female this means an amount of at least 45 cm high and 30 cm wide.

 Adult males are distinguishable because they are smaller, have wings and long antennae.

 This species can reproduce sexually or parthenogenetic.
-You can keep the males and females together just in a loft.
+You can keep the males and females together in a stay.
 The eggs are round brown balls.

 The stick insects are bred by us and will only be sent by parcel post.
 Sex is not visible yet.
 Have fun observing these amazing animals!